RaphaelRibes/GeCKO-MTruncatula/README.md

 3) Copy the appropriate config and cluster_config files and adapt them to your data and cluster.
 For more information on this step, see the more detailed README placed in each workflow folder.
-It is advised to place these files in a CONFIG folder in your working directory, under the names config_WorkflowName.yml and cluster_config_WorkflowName.yml

 4) Use the launcher script runGeCKO.sh to run the workflow.